 - Cross-reactivity with other bacteria is common, including normal flora.

 - Most testing is species specific; many species of each type (genera) of microbe are possible, for which there is no available testing.

-- Symptoms of chronic Lyme can occur without the presence of Borrelia and caused by other stealth microbes (though Borrelia may be present with a false negative test).
+- Symptoms of chronic Lyme can occur without the presence of borrelia and can be caused by other stealth microbes (though borrelia may be present with a false negative test).

 - Everyone harbors stealth microbes; the microbiome is extremely complex.